toluaina/toluaina.github.io/docs/schema/index.md

 !!! info
-    Changing the schema effectively changes the structure of document in Elasticsearch and this requires re-indexing Elasticsearch.
+    Changing the schema effectively changes the structure of the document in Elasticsearch and this requires re-indexing Elasticsearch.

-    See advanced section on re-indexing on how-to.
+    See the advanced section on re-indexing on how-to.